 If you want a good way to track your fitness but don’t want to spend a lot, LETSCOM has you covered.
 Their feature-rich fitness tracker has plenty to help you stay on top of your health.

-With a built-in heart rate monitor, you can keep an eye on your heart rate in real-time.
-At night, it monitors sleep to ensure you’re getting adequate rest.
+With a built-in heart rate monitor, you can keep an eye on your pulse in real-time.
+At night, it monitors quality and consistency of sleep to show you whether you’re getting adequate rest.

 To help you stay on goal, the tracker comes with 14 fitness programs.
 There’s even a GPS feature built into this budget-friendly device.